-Following is a list of treatment-emergent adverse events, as defined in the introduction to the ADVERSE REACTIONS section, reported by the 1428 patients treated with Escitalopram Oral Solution for periods of up to one year in double-blind or open-label clinical trials during its premarketing evaluation.
+Following is a list of treatment-emergent adverse events, as defined in the introduction to the ADVERSE REACTIONS section, reported by the 1428 patients treated with escitalopram oxalate for periods of up to one year in double-blind or open-label clinical trials during its premarketing evaluation.
 The listing does not include those events already listed in Tables 2 & 3, those events for which a drug cause was remote and at a rate less than 1% or lower than placebo, those events which were so general as to be uninformative, and those events reported only once which did not have a substantial probability of being acutely life threatening.
 Events are categorized by body system.
 Events of major clinical importance are described in the Warnings and Precautions section (5).

 Cardiovascular - hypertension, palpitation.

 Central and Peripheral Nervous System Disorders - light-headed feeling, migraine.

 General - allergy, chest pain, fever, hot flushes, pain in limb.

 Metabolic and Nutritional Disorders - increased weight.